This article was last updated on November 6th, 2019.

 People love free shipping.
 When we shop, we try to make rational choices to avoid regret later.

-Customers don´t have to pay shipping cost in the shops.
+Customers don´t have to pay shipping costs in the shops.
 Thus, it may be difficult for them to understand the concept of shipping charges.
 Why would they buy online if the cost is higher?
 It wouldn’t make sense.

 But if the shipping is free?
 In this case, people might be more likely to say: hell yeah, I want to shop online!